dockstore/datatable-server/README.md

 # Required Endpoints

+Expected Returned Data Parameters: draw, recordsTotal, recordsFiltered, data, error

 ## Pagination

-GET methods for retrieving info to populate datatables must have the parameters <b>draw</b> and <b>length</b> instead of <b>offset</b> and <b>limit</b>.

-GET methods must also send back parameters expected by the data table: <b>data, draw, recordsTotal, and recordersFilters</b>.
+Important Sent Parameters: draw, length

+The API already has offset and limit in place, simply rename them to be draw and length, respectively.
+The parameter draw acts as the page number, except it is starting from 0 rather than 1.
+The parameter length is the number of entries per page.
+If draw is 2, and the length is 10, the GET method should return <b>data</b> containing information from the 31st tool to the 40th tool (3 pages * 10 entries/page = 30 entries are in the pages before).
+The parameter <b>recordsTotal</b> indicates how many records for which pagination needs to be done.

 ## Search

+Important Sent Parameter: search[value]

-When the user is typing into the search box, the frontend sends the param <b>search[value]</b>.
-We need endpoints for both containers and workflows tables' search.
-If the user enters 'bamstats', the tables should show 'dockstore-bamstats'.
+When the user is typing into the search box, the frontend sends the param <b>search[value]</b> with a call to the GET method.
+Ideally, the callback should only occur after the user stops typing.
+See an example here: [Search Using Observables]("https://blog.thoughtram.io/angular/2016/01/06/taking-advantage-of-observables-in-angular2.html").

 ## Ordering

+Important Sent Parameter: order[COL_NUM][dir]

-When the user clicks on an orderable column, the frontend sends the param <b>order[<COL_NUM>][dir]</b> with either 'asc' or 'desc.'
+When the user clicks to order a column, the frontend sends the param <b>order[COL_NUM][dir]</b> with either 'asc' or 'desc' with a call to the GET method.
+The backend should reorder the entries and return the result.

 For more information visit [Data Tables Server-Side Processing.("https://datatables.net/manual/server-side#Example-data");